 3. The first three-lens traffic light in Detroit.

-William Potts is responsible for creating the first modern, three lens traffic light in the downtown area.
-The first light was installed on the corner of Woodward and Michigan Avenues.
+William Potts is responsible for creating the first modern, three -ens traffic light in

 4. The first radio news program was broadcasted in Detroit.

 In the 1920s the first news program was broadcasted on the radio.
-At first, the broadcast (Station 8MK), would only play music, until the radio staff collectively worked out a way to broadcast the news.
+At first, the broadcast (which was on Station 8MK), would only play music, until the radio staff collectively worked out a way to broadcast the news.
 We guess that counts as one of the

 5. The first individual phone numbers were born.